mbegan/Duo-PSModule/README.md

    ```

 Some very basic examples, it can do much more.

-It supports pagination, so grabbing ALL of your users or groups is not a problem.
+I will continue to add commands and examples

-I'll add more details on usage later, if you have a specific use case ask away i'll post an example.
+If you have a specific use case ask away i'll post an example.

-Also browse on over to [Okta community] (https://support.okta.com/help/community) for more discussion

 ### Current Commands
 - duoAssocPhoneToUser